decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 use, etc. None of these settings have any effect in the Catalyst Network, this information is completely ignored and may lead to confusion.

-In a regular flow while creating content, the developer could use Worlds as a preview service, and once the scene is polished and final he is ready to deploy to the Catalyst network under some owned parcel(s).
-At this stage, that `scene.json` should have the `worldConfiguration` property removed, so that the information between Worlds and Genesis City is kept where it belongs.
+In a regular content creation flow, the developer could use Worlds as a preview service, and once the scene is polished and finished he is ready to deploy to the Catalyst network under some owned parcel(s).
+At this stage, the `scene.json` should have the `worldConfiguration` property removed, so that the information between Worlds and the Genesis City is kept where it belongs.

 ## Decisions

-A new validation is added to content validator so that the Catalysts reject deployments of scenes containing a `worldConfiguration` section.
+A new validation is added to content validator so that the Catalysts can reject deployments of scenes containing the `worldConfiguration` property.

 ## Deadline